wdi-sf-fall/notes/week_02_functional_programming/day_02_testing_and_iterators/dawn_testing/readme.md

 #### Mocha

-Mocha and is a testing framework to test your code: it can use different assertion libraries.
+Mocha is a testing framework to test your code and it can use different assertion libraries.
 Testing frameworks are used to organize and execute tests.

 To install mocha: